Form I-9 for Remote Hires Policy

 Who Should Read this Policy

-Any employee who is responsible for hiring faculty and staff, especially those who will not be working or residing near the USF main campus or additional campus locations, as well as budget managers and supervisors.
+Any employee who is responsible for hiring faculty and staff, especially those who will not be working or residing near the USF main campus or additional campuses or locations, as well as business officers and supervisors.

 The University may hire an employee who will not physically work or reside near the USF main campus or additional campus locations.
 Therefore, the remote hire employee will not be able to present employment eligibility documents to an office at USF for inspection.
 When hiring a remote hire employee, all USF departments must adhere to the following special procedures to comply with employment eligibility verification.